-With this type of refinance, your lender replaces your existing mortgage with a loan with a reduced balance so that monthly payments on the loan are lowered to a level you can more realistically afford.
-You, as the homeowner, are able to keep your property, and your lender loses less money than if the home had been foreclosed or gone through a short sale.
+With this type of refinance, your lender replaces your existing mortgage for a loan with a reduced balance.
+The monthly payments are lowered to a level you can realistically afford.
+You, as the homeowner, keep your property, and your lender loses less money than if the home had been foreclosed or gone through a short sale.

 It’s important to note that this could hurt your credit depending on the circumstances surrounding the refinance.
-Your lender also has to approve this.
+Your lender also has to approve a short refinance.

 How Much Does It Cost To Refinance?

-Your cost to refinance often depends on the type of loan you have and the method of refinancing you choose for that loan.
-For many of the refinancing options discussed above, you will need to pay a number of closing costs that average around 3% – 6% of your loan balance.
+The cost to refinance often depends on the type of loan and the method of refinancing you choose for the loan.
+For many of the refinancing options discussed above, you’ll need to pay a number of closing costs that average around 3% – 6% of your loan balance.

 Additionally, there may be specific fees tied to your chosen refinancing option that don’t apply to other types of refinances, like a VA funding fee.
-Before locking in your decision, be sure to review all of your options carefully and assess what each one would entail for your finances.
+Before locking in your decision, review all your options carefully and assess what each one would entail for your finances.